 Changing Partners is Hitting the Big Screen

 Last April, ABS-CBN News announced that Changing Partners was one of the finalists of this year’s Cinema One Originals Film Festival.
 The production started out as a staged-reading at the 2016 Virgin Labfest and was transferred to the PETA Theater Center for a limited run later in the year.
-The musical’s book, music, and libretto was written by Vincent de Jesus and directed by Rem Zamora.
+The musical’s book, music, and lyrics were written by Vincent de Jesus and directed by Rem Zamora.

 The production, whose cast included Agot Isidro, Sandino Martin, Anna Luna, and Jojit Lorenzo, was met with critical acclaim.
 Based on the photo posted by director Dan Villegas on his Instagram account, looks like they will be retaining the same cast for the movie.